Aeneas: Rust Verification by Functional Translation: Introduction

+Sixteen years later, Rust enjoys a substantial amount of success, and has ranked as the most loved programming language for six consecutive years on StackOverflow's developer survey~\cite{stackoverflow}.
 But as the systems community can attest~\cite{klein2009sel4,lorch2020armada,ferraiuolo2017komodo,bhargavan2017everest}, memory safety is too weak of a property, no matter how remarkable of an achievement Rust is.
 Indeed, we oftentimes want to prove deep \emph{correctness properties} of a system.
 Doing so may involve anything from baseline safety properties, such as the absence of assertion failures or runtime errors, to complex invariants involving concurrent systems.

 As a consequence, several verification toolchains have emerged to facilitate proving deep properties about low-level programs.
 For pragmatic reasons, C is oftentimes a target of choice~\cite{protzenko2017verified,cao2018vst}; so is using a custom language, such as Dafny~\cite{hawblitzel2014ironclad}.
 Alas, whether the tool is based on separation logic~\cite{reynolds2002separation} or modifies-clauses~\cite{leino2010dafny}, verification engineers soon find themselves drowning under a sea of memory-related obligations that distract them from the properties of interest.
 The net result is that verification engineers spend an undue amount of time discharging mundane memory-related proof obligations, because the frontend language does not enforce enough invariants to begin with.